GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 ### Delete Notice/ Document Package <br>(deleteNoticeOrDocumentPackage)

-This method is used to permanently delete an entire notice or delete attachments across all versions of the notice.
+This method is used to permanently delete a notice or delete all attachments/links for all the versions or the latest version of the notice.
 Modifications/Amendments are recommended instead of using this method.
 Specify the solicitation number or award number to delete a notice.
 To delete attachments, also specify the attachment deletetype.

 Input Parameters: